grellyd/grellyddotcom/content/writing/2023-01-02-threeplusone.md

 ## Who

 The ULG team.
 This development cycle change is limited to just the ULG team at this time.
-If this goes well, it could easily be expanded to other developemt and tech org teams.
+If this goes well, it could easily be expanded to other development and tech org teams.

 ## What